Putting A Stop To Retaliation At The Workplace

 At Cross Law Firm, S.C., we are passionate about standing up for the rights of workers.
 Numerous laws on both the state and federal level protect workers from retaliation while employed and even after their employment terminates, and we know how to use the law to protect our clients’ rights.
 We also counsel workers on how to protect themselves when facing difficult situations on the job, and in some cases, we intervene with your employer during your on-going employment to protect your job.

 To arrange a consultation with one of our experienced Milwaukee wrongful termination lawyers, please call 414-224-0000.
-We have offices in Milwaukee, Waukesha and Chicago.
+We have offices in Milwaukee and Waukesha.

 Common Reasons For Retaliation

 As highly experienced attorneys, we have helped thousands of workers who found themselves the victims of retaliation.
 There are many reasons why an employer might choose to retaliate against an employee, such as:

 - Opposing financial fraud affecting shareholders or potential shareholders